HigherOrderCO/HVM/README.md

 High-Order Virtual Machine (HOVM)
 =================================

-Have you ever dreamed of a future where people wrote high-level code in language that felt **as elegant as Haskell**, and that code was compiled to executables **as memory-efficiency of Rust**, all while enjoying the **massive parallelism of CUDA**?
-Wait no more, the future has arrived!

 **High-Order Virtual Machine (HOVM)** is a pure functional compile target that is **lazy**, **non-garbage-collected** and **massively parallel**.
 Not only that, it is **beta-optimal**, which means it, in several cases, can be exponentially faster than the every other functional runtime, including Haskell's GHC.

-That is possible due to a new model of computation, the **Interaction Net**, which enjoys the best aspects of the Turing Machine and the Lambda Calculus.
+That is possible due to a new model of computation, the Interaction Net, a natural combination of the Turing Machine with the Lambda Calculus.
 Up until recently, that model, despite elegant, was not efficient in practice.
-Thanks to a recent breaktrough, its efficiency improved drastically, allowing HOVM to compete with state-of-art functional compilers, even though it is still an early prototype with numerous optimizations missing.
+Thanks to a new breaktrough, HOVM can now beat mature compilers, despite being just a prototype.

+Have you ever dreamed of a future where developers wrote high-level code in language that felt **as elegant as Haskell**, and that code was compiled to executables **as memory-efficiency of Rust**, all while enjoying the **massive parallelism of CUDA**?
+Wait no more, the future has arrived!

 Usage
 -----